FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 ### Configuring Microsoft Defender Cloud:

-The next step is to enable the ability to gather logs from the honey pot.
+The next step is to enable the ability to gather logs from the honeypot.
 To do this we need to go to Microsoft Defender Cloud.
-Once there click on "Environment Settings" and click on "Expand All".
-We should see the LAW that we created for our honey pot.
-Click on the LAW we created and enable "Foundational CSPM" and "Severs".
+Once there, click on "Environment Settings" and click on "Expand All".
+We should see the LAW that we created for our honeypot.
+Click on the LAW we created and enable "Foundational CSPM" and "Servers".
 Next click on "Data Collection" on the left side of the screen and enable "All Events":

 <br />